NBS8128 : Transitions in the Global Economy

 Outline Of Syllabus

-1. Introduction to the global economy
+1. Introduction to transitions in the global economy

 2. Foundations of the global trade system